-During the preparation phase of the workshop, you’ll complete your book reading, read about certification and ethics, fill out the pretest, and hopefully take the Childbirth Education for Professionals class.
+During the preparation phase of the workshop, you’ll complete your book reading, read about certification and ethics, watch some videos, fill out the pretest, and hopefully take the Childbirth Education for Professionals class.
 If you have time, here are projects you can do now or later to begin your doula practice.

 Your space is confirmed when the registration form and payment have been received.
 You will be emailed a confirmation letter with details about the training.
 If you do not hear from me within a few days, please contact me again.

 Here are the three documents you’ll need to download.